symfony/symfony/src/Symfony/Component/Validator/README.md

 This example uses the annotation support of Doctrine Common to map constraints to properties and methods.
-You can also map constraints using XML, YAML or plain PHP.
+You can also map constraints using XML, YAML or plain PHP, if you dislike annotations or don't want to include Doctrine.
 Check the documentation for more information about these drivers.

 Resources
 ---------